 It’s also a good idea to try and plan your move around the seasons, it’s much easier to move house in spring and summer rather than winter where you have rain and even snow to contend with.
 Do bear in mind though, that prices are higher because every one else has the same idea.

 Start packing as early as you can and try and source cardboard boxes from friends and family.
 Some supermarkets also keep boxes and will hand them out if you ask nicely, those bags for life (the ones you buy but always forget to take to the shop) are also good for moving your belongings between homes.
+Moving house transportation is also important to get organised – there are also storage places where you can store belongings whilst in the moving process too.

 Packing up your belongings also offers a great opportunity for you to de-clutter and have a good clear out of your things.
 It will also mean there is less for you to lug to your next destination.